ZhangJC-2k/DPU/README.md

 # DPU
-This is a repo for the paper "DPU: Dual Prior Unfolding for Snapshot Compressive Imaging"
+This is a repo for our work "DPU: Dual Prior Unfolding for Snapshot Compressive Imaging"

+#### News
+Our work has been accepted by CVPR, codes and results are coming soon (May or June).